 If you are storing documents, the value declared by you must include:-

 - The value of the materials as stationary;

 - An estimated cost for the clerical labour required to reproduce or write the documents; and

 - The costs required to reproduce any information recorded.

 You do not need to include the value of the information contained in any documentation lost or damaged, as this is not covered.

 Please do not ask your Safestore for guidance about your valuation.
 They are not valuers, and the responsibility for declaring the value is yours.

 Remember that you must

-declare the full value of the goods being stored or you will be underinsured.
+declare and insure for the full replacement value of the goods being stored on a new for old basis or you will be underinsured.
 This means any claim would be subject to Underinsurance as per Clauses 5 and 6 within the Insurance Cover Information Document and any claim settlement would be proportionately reduced.
 For example, if you declare a value of £25,000, but your goods are actually worth £50,000, you are underinsured by 50% and all claims will be proportionately reduced.